smorad/um_cisc_7404/06_value.typ

 // TODO: derivation error marked in value function, search for "where does P(s_1 | s_0; theta) go?"
 // TODO MAYBE: Get rid of s_0, a_0 -- eventually transition to s_t, a_t?
 // Required for PG later on?
+// TODO: theta_pi in the Q function doesn't make sense later
+// Go ahead and look at lecture 10, even for DDPG it is confusing
+// Solution: keep theta_pi for policy gradient methods
+// Use Q_(theta_pi) for value-based methods

 // Problems with MPC, cannot do infinite